peter-kimanzi/Student-Admission/README.md

 download zip file or clone this repo

+all requirements are available in this file no need to download anything

 For protect from HTML injection I use some function here, these are-
 - strip_tags()
 - mysqli_real_escape_string()